Fox's Book of Martyrs

 Alphage,

-Gloucestershire, and received an education suitable to his illustrious birth.
+considerable family in Gloucestershire, and received an education suitable to

 The